The Essential Guide to Commercial Plumbing Valves

 The Function of Thermostatic Mixing Valves

-As previously mentioned, TMVs are used for incoming water temperature control but also for safety due to their fail-safe mechanism that shuts off the water flow if the cold-water supply fails.
+As previously mentioned, TMVs are used for outlet water temperature control but also for safety due to their fail-safe mechanism that shuts off the water flow if the cold-water supply fails.
 TMVs also contribute to water conservation by reducing hot water consumption by maintaining a lower temperature.
 This function also creates public safety as TMVs are essential in public settings like schools and hospitals, ensuring a safe water temperature throughout the building.

 Types of Thermostatic Mixing Valves